SungJJinKang/std_find_simd/README.md

 ## Feature

 - use avx2 intrinsic
-- You don't need worry about alignment problem. ( we handle it )
+- You don't need worry about alignment problem. ( this library handle it )

 ## Requirement